-The COVID-19 pandemic was a turning point for the adoption of a range of IT solutions and services, including business continuity.
-However, you probably have noticed a significant difference in how your clients and prospects look at business continuity now.
+The pandemic was a turning point for adopting various IT solutions and services, including business continuity.
+However, you probably noticed a significant difference in how your clients and prospects look at business continuity now.

 ASCII member Dawn Sizer, CEO of 3rd Element Consulting, agrees.
-“Business has started to think more in terms of what do I need to do when X happens to my business, to me, my employees, or my premises.
-Creating a plan that’s easy to follow, built on standards, and can be communicated via a device wherever you are has become very popular,” Sizer says.
+“Business has started to think more about what I need to do when X happens to my company, my employees, or my premises.
+As a result, creating a plan that’s easy to follow, built on standards, and can be communicated via a device wherever you are has become very popular,” she says.

-Part of businesses’ shift in perspective is because they’ve seen the value that business continuity solutions provide.
+Part of companies’ shift in perspective is because they’ve seen the value of business continuity solutions.
 “Business continuity plans were put into use to quickly and efficiently get employees working remotely when lockdowns started in March of 2020,” says Mike Bloomfield, President Geek of Tekie Geek and ASCII member.
 “Because of the effectiveness of these plans, clients now understand the importance of business continuity and are more open to the discussions.”

 In-Demand Business Continuity Solutions

-With the new perspective business owners have on business continuity, they’re taking a more comprehensive approach than they did before.
+With the new perspective business owners have on business continuity, they’re taking a more comprehensive approach.
 Bloomfield comments, “Businesses thought of business continuity as a backup solution, rather than an overall strategy of their businesses, with much more than simply protecting IT infrastructure.
 Continuity involves physical, infrastructure, employees, and much more.”

 ASCII member Christopher Barber, Chief Nerd at Cheaper Than A Geek, adds, “Obviously, we are in a much more geographically dispersed environment.
-IT folks like myself have been clamoring for over a decade that much of the work in a company could involve more teleworking.
-Now it finally does.
-And with the right IT, this makes for a more robust continuity plan with fewer ways an operation can be ground to a halt.”
+However, IT folks like myself have been clamoring for over a decade that much of the work in a company could involve more teleworking.
+Now, it finally does.
+And with the right IT, this makes for a more robust continuity plan with fewer ways an operation can grind to a halt.”

-Technologies that support telework include virtual private network (VPN), cloud solutions and services, a data protection and backup solution, email continuity, and backups for line of business applications and file sharing.
+” Technologies that support telework include virtual private network (VPN), cloud solutions and services, data protection and backup solutions, email continuity, and backups for line of business applications and file sharing.

 “Layering is what it is all about,” says Barber.